ByteOpsy/Forensic-Analysis-Local-Incident-Response/README.md

 ## Disclaimer:
 1. This exercise was carried out based on the Enisa training online material: Forensic Analysis: Local Incident Response.
-2. This post is part of an ongoing series on Forensic analysis.
-Stay tuned for more insights on hashtag#ForensicHunt.